 You say, ‘Altruism is an evolutionary response to the pressures of competition in the world―we can’t help but find it enjoyable.’
 So, according to your theory, we act in a moral way because evolution has designed us to get pleasure from doing so.
 We do good because it feels good.
 Is that it?
 Please let me share four reasons why I think you're tragically wrong.

 First of all, when some animals, our 'evolutionary cousins' in your parlance, eat their own children or when a male animal forces sex on a female, is this morally wrong?
-Was there a definite moment in history when cannibalism and rape became wrong?
+Was there a definite moment in the history of animals when cannibalism and rape became wrong?
 If so, what year was it?
 Was rape ok for Neanderthals to do?
 If it's ok for some animals―and they seem to enjoy it―when did it become wrong for us?
 In what year did consent become a moral necessity?
 Could there have been a #MeToo movement among chimpanzees?
 To ask more directly: can animals act in an immoral way?
 In your letter, you argue for ‘a universal measuring stick’.
 But given the evolutionary process, how?

 Secondly, if morality evolves, what does this mean for other humans who do not share our moral standards?
 What about the barbarian Ghengis Khan and his crew?
 Did they act the way they did because they lived 900 years ago and evolution had not yet advanced their altruism to our level?
 Are we morally superior because 900 years has biologically advanced us?
 What about terrorists, Nazis, or ISIS?
 Does their behaviour show that they are genetically inferior to us?
 If our species is to advance, should we get rid of these altruistic retards?
 But then, if morality comes from our evolution, why berate immoral people?
 Why do you give, as you did in your letter, the ancient Israelis such a hard time?
 They were just doing what genetically gave them pleasure.
 You might as well call salmon to repent for not having legs.